milena-t/PhD_chapter1/data/functional_annot_eval/my_thoughts.md

 ## Development

-### Gene Family Cluster 16 and 23
+### Gene Family Cluster 15, 24, and 26

-Chitin related (GG16) and cuticular protein (GG23).
-No significant correlation with repeats or GS, except where I pointed it out
+Chitin related and cuticular protein.
+No significant correlation with repeats or GS not even in the large cluster 26, except N0.HOG0000108 in Cluster 24

-* Gene Family Cluster 15: N0.HOG0000307
-* Gene Family Cluster 15: N0.HOG0001194
-* Gene Family Cluster 15: N0.HOG0003035
-* Gene Family Cluster 24: N0.HOG0000108 (significant repeat correlation!)
-* Gene Family Cluster 24: N0.HOG0000039
-* Gene Family Cluster 24: N0.HOG0000044
-* Gene Family Cluster 24: N0.HOG0001108
-* Gene Family Cluster 26: many

-There is again expansions in *Z. morio*, for both categories. for GG16, it's N0.HOG0001194 and N0.HOG0003035, the former (higher peak) is only expressed in early embryonic development, but the latter is an intercellular matrix component also expressed in adults, so it might have something to do with odorants.
+There is again expansions in *Z. morio*, for both categories. for GC16, it's N0.HOG0001194 and N0.HOG0003035, the former (higher peak) is only expressed in early embryonic development, but the latter is an intercellular matrix component also expressed in adults, so it might have something to do with odorants.
 All of Gene Family Cluster 23 is stuff only expressed during larval development and is responsible for cuticle development, nothing to do with odorant receptors.
 For this reason I decided to investigate other Gene Family Clusters that also have function in early development, such as Gene Family cluster 26 and 13.
 TODO

 Also this time there's stuff going on in bruchids!
 GG23:N0.HOG0000108 GG16:N0.HOG0000307 have expansions in bruchids.
 However, both of these are involved in cuticular development during larval and pupae stages, where their expression peak also happens, so this is not related to adult pheromone sensing.